bowen-upenn/llm_token_bias/README.md

 ## This is the official implementation of the paper "Large Language Models Are Not Yet Good Probabilistic Thinkers" in Pytorch.

-The big question in this work is to identify when LLMs might fail and exhibit **stereotypes** in their decision-making and judgment at **logical fallacies**, and what strategies could help
+💜 **This README provides step-by-step guidance on setting up a variety of the most popular LLMs APIs.**

-- ***An interesting intersection between LLMs and Psychology.***
+The big question in this work is to identify when LLMs might fail and exhibit **stereotypes** in their decision-making and judgment at **logical fallacies**, and what strategies could help.
+This is an interesting intersection between LLMs and Psychology.

 We investigate "representative thinking" in this project, i.e., the problem of **learning from “experience”**.
 Specifically, we examine the [Conjunction Fallacy](https://en.wikipedia.org/wiki/Conjunction_fallacy), also known as the Linda Problem, that demonstrates human cognitive bias.
 We refer readers interested in this topic to the books named [The Undoing Project](https://en.wikipedia.org/wiki/The_Undoing_Project) and [Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) for further details.